Catalogue PDF Version

 HIST 205 Modern Mexican History This course examines the construction of Mexican national culture through the formation of the modern Mexican state, from 1810 to the present.
 Mexico emerged as a nation-state as part of a larger, transnational process of democratic-nationalist revolutions, steeped in the languages and ideologies of nationalism, liberalism, and democracy.
 In applying these new models of society, however, elite state-builders continued to bar large sectors of the population from access to social citizenship based on ethnic, class, and gender exclusionary criteria.
 This contradiction has continued to haunt Mexico throughout history.
 This course is a historical examination of how social citizenship and "Mexicanness" have been understood and disputed across racial, class, gender, and regional lines, beginning with the nation's foundational contradiction.
 (Ristow, offered annually)

 HIST 207 United States History in the Age of Revolutions, 1776-1848 This course will trace the trajectory of United States history from the end of the colonial period to the eve of the Civil War.
 The critical framework for the course will be empire, as we trace the origins of the United States in a crisis of the British Empire in the Atlantic World to the construction of U.S. Empire over the North American Continent and the Pacific.
 Our focus will be on laws and institutions, politics and political economy, and the centrality of the institution of slavery to this history.
 We will also be concerned with the global imperial dimensions of this history, from Native Americans to the international revolutions that influenced the course of U.S. History, from the French and Haitian revolutions to Latin American independence movements and the first communist revolution of 1848 in Europe.
 Was the American Revolution a revolution like these others?
 Why or why not?
-What does it mean to see U.S. History in light of its origins in drought and contested world of revolutions and empires?
-Offered semi-annually.
-Crow.
+What does it mean to see U.S. History in light of its origins in a contested world of revolutions and empires? (offered semi-annually.
+Crow)

 HIST 208 Women in American History This class surveys four centuries of American women's experiences, focusing on how women's status was determined, maintained, and contested.
 It examines themes of patriarchy, power, autonomy, dependence, and agency, and considers how issues of class, race, and sexuality have shaped women's interactions with each other and with men.
 It also explores the changing social rules that define gender roles, and investigates the way that women and men have dealt with those rules and expectations over time.
 (Free, Offered annually)